dengxian-xreal/xreal.github.io/docs/06_Camera/Access RGB Camera.md

 # Access RGB Camera

+## Overview

+The RGB camera is a feature that allows you to access the RGB camera images from the XREAL glasses.

+You can use this feature to:

+- Record a video with the RGB camera
+- Access the RGB camera images in real time
+- For glasses without RGB accessories, you can also refer to this section to achieve the effect of recording virtual content

 ## Device Compatibility

 Currently, only the RGB camera accessory **Eye** for the **XREAL One series** glasses supports this feature.